Baker's Pure Rye 1847

 But the style didn't last.
 When US whiskey distillation stopped in 1917 (because of WWI), Monongahela rye was already receding into memory.
 Then Prohibition hit in 1920, and by Repeal in 1933, America's palate had shifted to weaker spirits.
 This rich whiskey struggled to find a market and finally died a quiet death.

 Today, 19th century Monongahela ryes are a thing of lore.
 The most mysterious date from the era before the Civil War.
 Because after the war, the whiskey business was never the same, as the US transformed from an agricultural society to an industrial one.
 The old farm style of whiskey production became a thing of the past.
 Plus, the war had drank up the country's prewar stock of whiskey (and literally just destroyed a lot of it).
 So there was little left to sell post-war.
 It's why virtually none survives today.

 But this bottle does.

-It is the only known American whiskey in existence distilled and bottled prior to the end of the Civil War.
+It is the only known American whiskey in existence distilled and bottled prior to the Civil War.

 OF BAKERS AND WHISKEY